bridcourtney/Your-PMP-Journey/README.md

 In order to send real emails from the application, you need to connect it to your Gmail account, setting up your email address in EMAIL_HOST_USER variable and your app password generated by your email provider in EMAIL_HOST_PASS variable.

 ### Google Maps API key set up
-In the Google Cloud Platform Console create a new project.
+1. In the Google Cloud Platform Console create a new project.
-Click Continue to enable the API and any related services.
+2. Click Continue to enable the API and any related services.
-Get an API key and set the API key restrictions on the Credentials page.
+3. Get an API key and set the API key restrictions on the Credentials page.
-Add your Google Maps key into the environment variable locally in the env.py file: os.environ["GOOGLE_MAP_KEY"] = "<Your Google Map key>" and in production in the Heroku Config Vars as GOOGLE_MAP_KEY.
+4. Add your Google Maps key into the environment variable locally in the env.py file:
+5. os.environ["GOOGLE_MAP_KEY"] = "<Your Google Map key>" and in production in the Heroku Config Vars as GOOGLE_MAP_KEY.

-## Branching
-  I used branching in this project.
-I found it very useful at stages when I was embarking on new functionaility and not sure how it was going to turn out, it was reassuring   to know I had a choice whether to merge with the master or not.
-  I soon realised each time I created a branch from Github, the following installs were required -
-   - pip3 install Flask
-   - pip3 install Flask-PyMongo
-   - pip3 install dnspython
-   - pip3 install flask_wtf

-  Also, very important reinstate the env.py.
-Check requirements.txt is up to date, otherwise you will have problems loading in Heroku

 ## Code & Credits
- - I referred to Flask and MongoDB documentation sources.
- - For building the Register, Login, Change Username/Password pages.
-I followed the 'Python Mini Project Material'.
- - Flask WTForms Tutorials - Pretty Printed & https://flask.palletsprojects.com/en/1.1.x/patterns/wtforms/.
-Also https://github.com/irinatu17/MyCookBook
- - For UI & UX design concept I took inspiration from Pinterest & unsplash
- - The idea of using prefix-icons, asterixes and question-mark tooltips in forms was taken from https://github.com/irinatu17/MyCookBook
+ - The idea of Google Map API in Contact Form was inspired from https://github.com/irinatu17/Art-of-Tea
+ - The idea to flag course by Boolean is_a_service in the Product Model was inspired from https://github.com/irinatu17/Art-of-Tea
+ - The project's code was developed by following the Code Institute lessons for the Boutique Ado Django Mini-Project, and customised to meet the requirements of my project

 ## Acknowledgements

 -   My Mentor Brian Macharia for continuous helpful feedback, excellent support material and very productive mentoring sessions

 -   Tutor support at Code Institute for their support.

-# User Experience (UX)

-## User Stories